chetanty/CabinPassenger/README.md

 # Cabin Passenger
 Made by Chetan Tyagi.

-With this project, I want to provide a unique perspective on education through Artificial Intelligence while also showcasing the potential.
-It can enrich the imagination of all persons, irrespective of their economic status, due to its efficiency.
+With this project, I want to provide a unique perspective on education through Artificial Intelligence while also showcasing the potential it holds.
+It can enrich the imagination of all persons, irrespective of their economic status, due to its efficiency of operation.
+A lot of people in the world have to think thrice to spend money, even on necessary things like education.
+This application will make it very feasible for them to get quality service using Artificial Intelligence and thus impact a sector of education positively.

 # Introduction
 This application, named Cabin Passenger aims to solve the problem of the inability to imagine the past.
 Cabin Passenger uses the recently released DALL-E API, along with a user-friendly text-based program for the best results.
 The app will obtain inputs of a country and a specific year to provide how life was in the era.
 This can provide a whole new perspective on how people see history.